Dietl1/4D-Pyraminx/index.md

 9. [Example Solve](#paragraph6)
 10. [Notes for a Solve](#paragraph7)

+## History <a name="paragraph9"></a>

+Based on some ideas for the 4D pyraminx Dominik first created a paper model in mid December.
+After some suggestions from Melinda Green he created the current prototype with magnets which was the first functioning version of this design.

+# How does it work? <a name="paragraph8"></a>

 There are a few ways to project a 5-cell into 3d space.
 In a vertex-first projection the "hidden" cell is on the "outside" of the others while in a cell-first projection it is on the "inside".
 My design for the 4D pyraminx represents the latter way.
 In a solved state we have 4 colors on the outside and one on the inside of the puzzle.